rtrouton/autopkg-conductor/cleanup_scripts/README.md

 The `801.clean-autopkg-repo` does the following task:

-* Determine which files in your `~/Library/AutoPkg/Cache` are older than the number of days specified in the script (by default, 20 days)
+* Determine which files in the `~/Library/AutoPkg/Cache` directory are older than the number of days specified in the script (by default, 20 days)
-* Delete all files in `~/Library/AutoPkg/Cache` are older than the specified number of days
+* Delete all files in the `~/Library/AutoPkg/Cache` directory are older than the specified number of days

 The `802.remove.autopkg.wrapper.logs` script is designed to do the following:

-* Determine which log files, where the filename contains `autopkg-run-for`, in the `~/Library/Logs/Cache` directory are older than the number of days specified in the script (by default, 20 days)
+* Determine which log files, where the filename contains `autopkg-run-for`, in the `~/Library/Logs` directory are older than the number of days specified in the script (by default, 20 days)
 * Delete all relevant logfiles in the `~/Library/Logs` directory which are older than the specified number of days